zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 ```

-Next you can use the value passed from `getToken` in your backend function to make sure the user is authenticated.
+Next you can use the value passed from `getToken` in your backend function to make sure the user is authenticated:

 `pages/api/gql.{js,ts}`